CATEGORY:

 02 | UX Strategy & Design Hypotheses

-Clarifying the connection between eLCA and the Circularity Tool, helping users understand where new projects are created and how data flows between the tools
+Clarifying the eLCA → Circularity Tool connection, helping users understand where new projects are created and how data flows between the tools

-Adding step-by-step guidance for each phase of the Circularity Score process
+Adding step-by-step guidance for each phase of the Circularity Score calculation process

 Embedding contextual explanations and indicator definitions directly into the interface

-Adapting the UI to support both experts and non-experts through clearer hierarchy and reduced complexity
+Adapting the UI for experts and novices through clearer hierarchy and reduced complexity

 How the refined flow addresses key pain points

-Unclear entry point → clarified the connection between eLCA and the Circularity Tool with an explicit “Create new project” pattern and tooltip explaining where project setup happens
+Unclear entry point → “Create new project” pattern and tooltip explaining where project setup happens

 Confusing indicators → added contextual labels and explanations near key metrics to make interpretation easier for both experts and non-experts

-Low transparency of the calculation process → structured the core actions into a 4-step “UX Corridor” (material mapping, dismantling potential, pollutants review with AI support, score calculation), so users see what’s required to reach a valid Circularity Score.
+Low transparency of the calculation process → structured the core actions into a 4-step “UX Corridor” (material mapping, dismantling potential, pollutants review, Circularity Score calculation).
+During the pollutants review step, users can either select pollutants manually or rely on an AI-assisted Pollutants Match, which suggests compatible options with a match percentage, helping users make an informed choice.

-By improving structure and logic, we not only reduced cognitive load but also made circularity assessment more approachable for a broader range of professionals.
+By improving structure and logic, I reduced cognitive load and also made circularity assessment more approachable for a broader range of professionals.

 Results.